Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

-\begin{proof} It is easy to see that any values of $(y_1,y_3,y_5)$ uniquely characterize the solution of the propagation equations on the triangle graph.
-Thus the set of possible vectors $(w_1,\dots, w_6)$ is a $3$-dimensional subspace $V$.
-By setting $(y_1,y_3,y_5)$ to be the elements of the canonical basis of $\C^3$ and solving the propagation equations, we get a basis of $V$:
+\begin{proof} It is easy to see that any values of $(y_1,y_3,y_5)$ uniquely characterize the solution of the propagation equation on the triangle graph.
+Thus, the set of possible vectors $(w_1,\dots, w_6)$ is a $3$-dimensional subspace $V$.
+By setting $(y_1,y_3,y_5)$ to be the elements of the canonical basis of $\C^3$ and solving the propagation equation, we get a basis of $V$:

 Similarly, the set of values of $(w_1,\dots,w_6)$ for the star graph is a subspace $V'$ with basis

 We want to show that these subspaces are equal.
 By an argument of dimension, we just need to show that $v_2,v_4,v_6 \in V$.
 Let us do it for $v_2$, the other cases being symmetric.
 We claim that